Professional Reviews

 CyberGhost VPN Features

-CyberGhost’s Smart Rules feature (only available on Windows and Mac) allows you to customize your VPN preferences.
+The Smart Rules feature (available on Windows and Mac) lets you customize your preferences.
 I really like how easy it is to adjust CyberGhost’s settings — all you have to do is toggle a button on or off to enable or disable a specific function.
 There are 4 different categories under Smart Rules that provide various options to set up security and privacy functions:

 • Wi-Fi protection.
 CyberGhost VPN allows you to choose whether or not to launch the VPN connection when you connect to a secured, unsecured, or saved Wi-Fi network.

 • Exceptions.
 You can choose to exclude certain websites from the VPN tunnel.
+For example, you can exclude maps.google.com if you need to use location services to find a restaurant near you.
 But keep in mind that you need to use OpenVPN to be able to make exceptions.

 • App rules.
-This is where you can enable CyberGhost to automatically connect to a server when you open a specific app.
+This is where you can set CyberGhost to automatically connect to a server when you open a specific app.
+I always configure it to connect me to the best location, as this is how I can enjoy the fastest speed possible no matter where I go.

-There are many VPNs that provide manual settings to enable/disable some of these functions, but I don’t know of any competitor that gives you as much control over your VPN as CyberGhost’s Smart Rules.
+CyberGhost gives you a lot of control with its Smart Rules feature.
+There are many VPNs that provide manual settings to enable/disable some of these functions, but I don’t know of any competitor that offers this level of automation and customization.

 Content Blocker